rkclark/pullp/README.md

 - Github oAuth flow
 - Github GraphQl server

-To run the stub server run `npn run stub`.
+To run the stub server run `npm run stub`.
 This will start the server along with the webpack dev server.
 Then just run `npm run electron-dev` in another terminal window.

 This can be used if you want to work offline or have finer control over the data being received by the app.